-For the past ten or so years, I’ve baked cookies or made candy for Christmas.
+I’ve baked cookies or made candy for the past ten years for Christmas.
 It is a tradition that was started by my grandma and mom.
-I can remember past Christmases where they made various types of cookies and candy.
+I remember past Christmases when they made various types of cookies and candy.
 They would then package them up and give them to friends and family for Christmas presents.

-Since Christmas is quickly approaching, I’ve need to start think of my baking/candy making list.
-The goodies I made last year really hit the spot so I’m thinking I’m going to be making most of those types of cookies/candy if not all of them.
-I’ve decided to do a post a week of these goodies in preparation for the Christmas baking season.
+Since Christmas is quickly approaching, I needed to start thinking of my baking/candy-making list.
+The goodies I made last year hit the spot, so I think I will be making most of those cookies/candy if not all.
+I’ve decided to post a week of these goodies in preparation for the Christmas baking season.

-The first Christmas “cookie,” I’m posting is Mock Thin Mints.
+I’m posting the first Christmas “cookie” Mock Thin Mints.
 My MOPs group does a cookie exchange every December.
 A few years ago, one of the ladies brought these.
 I quickly fell in love with them.

 Last year, I made them.
 My mother-in-law, a girl scout advisor, tasted them.
 She could not believe they were made from Ritz crackers.
 She told me that they tasted just like Thin Mints.
 Coming from her, that was a compliment.